JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/billiard_table.md

 can be found at the [Obstacles page](/basic/library/#obstacles) of the library.
 The function `billiard_polygon` creates a polygonal billiard table.
 However, for the example of this page, we will create a hexagonal billiard with a disk in the middle step-by-step.

 The first step is to define the six walls of the billiard table.
-A `FiniteWall` object needs to be supplemented with a start point, an end point, a normal vector and, optionally, a name.
+A `InfiniteWall` object needs to be supplemented with a start point, an end point, a normal vector and, optionally, a name.

 !!! danger "Convex Polygons"
-    Notice that even though all walls are "finite" (e.g. `FiniteWall`), they are considered infinite when calculating the collision time.
+    Notice that even though all walls are "finite" (e.g. `InfiniteWall`), they are considered infinite when calculating the collision time.
 This means that the only billiard tables allowed for this package are [*convex* polygons](https://en.wikipedia.org/wiki/Convex_polygon). **Do not** create a non-convex billiard table as it will silently error during evolution.

 The vertex points of a regular hexagon of radius `r` are given by the formula:
 ```math